What is a sitemap?

-Google will also be referencing two versions of your site (some http and some https urls) at least temporarily.
-This will occur even if you force all traffic to with 301 redirects.
+Google will also be referencing two versions of your site (some http and some https urls), at least temporarily.
+This will occur even if you force all traffic with 301 redirects.

 The reason for this is that the Google index will not change instantly.

 Depending on many variables, a site can take days to months to have the https versions of your urls completely represented in the Google index.

 Google recommendations for HTTPS sitemaps